MaeYoungPhan/basicNeuralNetwork/README.md

 # Basic Neural Network
-I'm facsinated with the capabilities and potential within the field of AI and Machine Learning.
+I'm fascinated with the capabilities and potential within the field of AI and Machine Learning.

 I enjoy thinking about both the practical application and development, as well as, the psychological and ethical implications.
 Blame it on a life-long fascination with how the human mind works, building a mind for a computer seems dope.